 What is febuxostat?

-- The dose of febuxostat is 80 mg once daily.
+- The usual dose of febuxostat is 80 milligrams once daily.

 - Always take your febuxostat exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much febuxostat to take, how often to take it, and any special instructions.

 - Take febuxostat at the same time each day.
 It is best taken in the morning.

 - You can take febuxostat with or without food.

 - Keep taking febuxostat every day, to prevent gout attacks.
 It may take a few weeks before you notice the full benefits of febuxostat.